Michael P. McCuskey: Return to state judicial service

 He was appointed to the Illinois Tenth Judicial Circuit, his original seat, taking office on June 3, 2014, to complete the term of the retiring Kevin Galley.
 McCuskey took up his seat in Marshall County, and stated his intention to run for election in November 2016.
 In 2016, McCuskey was elected to the vacancy unopposed.
 He stepped down as a judge in 2020 The Illinois Supreme Court appointed Paul Bauer as McCuskey's successor as the resident circuit judge of Marshall County.

 ISU Board of Trustees

 Governor Rod Blagojevich appointed McCuskey a member of the Illinois State University Board of Trustees for a term commencing September 29, 2005 and ending January 17, 2011.
 McCuskey was confirmed by the Illinois Senate in a unanimous vote on November 3, 2005.
 In 2011, Governor Pat Quinn reappointed McCuskey to the ISU Board of Trustees for a term from 2011 to 2017.
 Upon reassuming a circuit court judgeship in 2014, he stepped down from the ISU Board of Trustees and was replaced by Robert Dobski.

 Illinois Legislative Inspector General

 On July 14, 2021, Carol M. Pope announced her intent to resign as the Legislative Inspector General effective January 31, 2022.
 The Illinois Senate voted in favor of McCuskey's nomination on February 16, 2022, and the Illinois House voted in favor of his nomination the next day.
+McCuskey was appointed to complete the remainder of Pope's term.
+On May 9, 2023, the Illinois General Assembly voted to appoint McCuskey to a five-year term as the Legislative Inspector General to start June 30, 2023 and end June 30, 2028.